Positive behaviour For Learning

 It is about treating people as equals, caring for them and working in collaboration with them.
 Restorative practices honour relationships and ensure that there are opportunities to heal the hurt and damage experienced by people.

 Restorative conversations are key to maintaining our school's positive learning culture.

 Students and staff receive awards for demonstrating the school values of mana (integrity), manaakitanga (care), ako (reciprocal learning) and aroha love).

 These go into a draw for a reward and are celebrated during assembly.
 At the end of every term all the term entries go into the draw for a larger prize - a $100 voucher.
-An end of year prize of an ipod touch is given to one lucky student at the end of year draw which includes values cards from each term.
+An end of year prize of major value is given to one lucky student at the end of year draw which includes values cards from each term.

-Teachers also recognise each other and are rewarded weekly if their name is drawn out.
-At the end of each term teachers go into the draw for a day in lieu.
+Teachers also recognise each other and are rewarded weekly if their name is drawn out of the staff draw At the end of each term teachers go into the draw for a day in lieu.